NCAR/climate-primer-water/doc/ch5_attribution.rst

 variability in addition to external natural and anthropogenic forcing.
-Other complicating factors include an increased similarity among the responses to different external forcings leading to a more difficult discrimination of their effects, the importance at regional scale of some omitted forcings in global model simulations, and model biases related to the representation of small-scale phenomena (Zhai et al., 2018).
+Other complicating factors include an increased similarity among the responses to different external forcings leading to a more difficult discrimination of their effects, the importance of some omitted forcings in global model simulations at regional scale, and model biases related to the representation of small-scale phenomena (Zhai et al.
+2018).
 These statistical limitations may be reduced by *process-based (or regional-scale) attribution*, focusing on the physical processes known to influence the response to external forcing and internal variability.
-We provide a summary of these attribution methodologies in what follows, after first noting that these methodologies rely upon the availability of high-quality observational datasets as well as multi-model simulations of the historical period constrained by different external forcing combinations, including single-forcing
+We provide a summary of these attribution methodologies next, after first noting that these methodologies rely upon the availability of high-quality observational datasets as well as multi-model simulations of the historical period constrained by different external forcing combinations, including single-forcing